Defining water security

 Water security that meets the needs of today but at the expense of future generations will always prove a false economy.

 United Nations definition

-The United Nations incorporates these various aspects of water security in their definition of the concept in a valuable illustration.
+The United Nations incorporates these various aspects of water security in their definition of the concept.
 They consider water security to be: